 During the reference period, the fund held cash and derivative instruments for liquidity and risk management.
-Underlying assets for the derivative instruments have been currencies, interest rates and equity indices.
-Concerning currencies and interest rates, no environmental or social safeguards have been deemed necessary.
-Concerning investments in listed equity index derivatives, these investments have been made in sustainability-screened derivatives where deemed possible.
+Underlying assets for the derivative instruments have been currencies and interest rates.
+No environmental or social safeguards have been deemed necessary for these positions.